python-trio/trio/README.rst

          __await__, then LOAD_CONST for some reason (??), then
          YIELD_FROM to actually run the __aenter__ body

+       also of course we would need to fix contextmanager/acontextmanager so that the outermost
+       __(a){enter,exit}__ actually are protected when they should be.

      - ability to go from stack frame to function object (maybe the frame itself could hold a pointer to the function, if available? no circular references that way. though putting it